There Are Several Paths to Membership Eligibility

 If you received your education outside of the United States at a physical therapy program not accredited by CAPTE, you can apply for membership if you now reside in the U.S. and submit a credentials evaluation or a license from a U.S. jurisdiction that requires a credentials evaluation prior to licensure.
 If you are a foreign-educated PT or PTA living outside of the U.S., you may be eligible to become affiliated with APTA via the International Partners subscription (see below).

 If you are at least 65 years old and have you completed at least 30 years of APTA membership, or if you are unable to practice physical therapy due to a permanent disability and have completed at least five years of APTA membership, you may qualify for annually reduced national, chapter, and section dues as an APTA Life Member.
-Download the Life Member application.
+Access our Life Member application.

 If you are at least 55 years old, have completed at least 20 years of membership, and no longer work in an occupation related to physical therapy, you may apply for Retired Member status with reduced membership dues.
-Download the Retired Member application.
+Access our Retired Member application.

 Other Opportunities To Be Part of the APTA Community

 Faculty members who teach in a physical therapy program that is CAPTE accredited, or granted candidacy status by CAPTE, or an APTA-accredited residency or fellowship program, and who are not eligible for APTA membership are invited to become a Faculty Partner, if they are sponsored by an APTA member who is employed by the same institution.
 Faculty Partners pay an annual fee of $150 and receive online access to member-protected content, including PTJ and the Guide to Physical Therapist Practice, plus APTA member pricing on national conference registrations, continuing education opportunities, and merchandise.
-Download the Faculty Partner application.
+Join online or access our Faculty Partner application.

-Foreign-educated PTs who live outside the U.S. are not eligible for APTA membership; however, they are invited to become International Partners.
-International Partners pay an annual subscription of $50 and receive online access to member-protected content, including PTJ and the Guide to Physical Therapist Practice, plus APTA member pricing on national conference registrations, continuing education opportunities, and merchandise.
-Add an International Partners subscription online or download the International Partners application form.
+Internationally-educated PTs who live outside the U.S. are not eligible for APTA membership; however, they are invited to become International Partners.
+International Partners pay an annual subscription of $50 US and receive online access to member-protected content, including PTJ and the Guide to Physical Therapist Practice, plus APTA member pricing on national conference registrations, continuing education opportunities, and merchandise.
+See how to become an International Partner.

 For questions, contact APTA member services at 800-999-2782, Monday-Friday, 8:00 a.m.-6:00 p.m.
 ET or email@example.com.